hashicorp/vault/website/source/docs/http/index.html.md

 to each authentication backend.

-Login endpoints for authentication backends that generate an identity will be sent down with a `Set-Cookie` header.
-If you are using a well-behaved HTTP client, then authentication information will automatically be saved and sent to the Vault API.
+Login endpoints for authentication backends that generate an identity will be sent down with a `Set-Cookie` header as well as via JSON.
+If you have a well-behaved HTTP client, then authentication information will automatically be saved and sent to the Vault API.